 Have you driven through a roundabout lately?
-Johns Creek currently has four roundabout intersections:
+Johns Creek currently has eight roundabout intersections:

 - Sargent Road at Lexington Woods Drive